stayawayinesctec/stayaway-app/README.md

 ```

 ### End-to-End
-For e2e testing we consider tests made to the app as an all.
-In these tests we usually tests all important app flows, as onboarding, submiting a diagnosis, changing the infection status, etc. These tests are running on an emulator/simulator which do not have access to exposure notifications api, therefore we use the UI app's version.
+The e2e test aim at testing the critical user path within the app.
+Critical app flows such as onboarding, users marking themselves as infected, and risky contact notification are the main focus here.
+These tests need to run on an emulator/simulator which does not have access to exposure notifications APIs thus requiring the use of the UI-only app version.

-The choosed technology was [Detox](https://github.com/wix/Detox).
+The framework chosen to support these tests was [Detox](https://github.com/wix/Detox).

-To run unit tests, you need to step your tests environmnet, and you do so by carefully go through every step on the setup tests environment guide ([iOS](https://github.com/wix/Detox/blob/master/docs/Introduction.IosDevEnv.md)/[Android](https://github.com/wix/Detox/blob/master/docs/Introduction.AndroidDevEnv.md)).
+To run tests, you need to step your tests environmnet, and you do so by carefully go through every step on the setup tests environment guide ([iOS](https://github.com/wix/Detox/blob/master/docs/Introduction.IosDevEnv.md)/[Android](https://github.com/wix/Detox/blob/master/docs/Introduction.AndroidDevEnv.md)).

 For android the default emulator is Nexus 5X with API version 29 and for iOS the simulator is the iPhone 8, but this can be changed in `package.json`.